NyalaDigitalAssets/tokenization-backoffice/README.md

 # Ganymede.Backoffice
 ##### Containerized Angular+Node application communicating with the Nyala (Ganymede.API) in a convenient way.

-## Dependencies
+## Notes
-- Node.js 16.13.1 <> Does not work above node version during dev.
-Use 16.13.1.
+- Does not work above node version 16.13.1.
+Use Node.js 16.13.1
+- Work fine with docker-compose
 ## Setup Process

 1. Clone repository